linuxlawson/greeter/README.md

 How to use:
 1. Copy code
 2. Paste code into a text editor and save as: greeter.sh
-*This should be placed your bin/bash folder.
+*This should be placed in your bin/bash folder.

 If you are new to linux and dont have bin or bash folders, create them like below..
 1. Open Home folder and create 'bin' folder.